Browse Journals and Peer-Reviewed Series

-Energy Studies Review will host an upcoming conference "CONSERVATION & DEMAND MANAGEMENT IN A SUSTAINABLE ENERGY FUTURE" to take place on Monday June 11, 2012 at the Ron Joyce Centre, McMaster University, Hamilton ON Canada.
-For more information on this and our past conferences, please go to our Conferences page.
+Energy Studies Review also hosts conferences and workshops.
+The most recent conference, "CONSERVATION & DEMAND MANAGEMENT IN A SUSTAINABLE ENERGY FUTURE", took place on Monday June 11, 2012 at the Ron Joyce Centre, McMaster University, Hamilton ON Canada.
+For more information on past conferences and future events, please go to our Conferences page.

 Esurio features refereed content by undergraduate and graduate students on issue of hunger and poverty.
 The inaugral issue will be launched here this fall.
 Click on the 'submit articles' link on the left pane to register as a subscriber to the free content or as an author.
 Submissions are accepted on an ongoing basis.

 Global Labour Journal, is an open access, fully peer reviewed online journal launched in January 2010.
 It serves as a forum to capture the plentiful and diverse scholarly work emerging on labour activities worldwide and highlight the ways that labour activities are increasingly shaped by global forces.
 We accept submissions from a wide variety of disciplines.
 For more information about Global Labour please view the Aims and Scope section.